DataDog/dd-sdk-ios/docs/rum_collection/_index.md

 ### Track background events

-To track events (crashes, network requests etc.) when your application is in the background, i.e. there is no active view, add the following snippet during initialization while setting up Datadog configuration:
+You can track events such as crashes and network requests when your application is in the background (for example, no active view is available).

+Add the following snippet during initialization in your Datadog configuration:

 {{< tabs >}}
 {{% tab "Swift" %}}